SIX FASCINATING FACTS ABOUT FASCIA - THE FORGOTTEN ORGAN

 Fascia is also known as the “forgotten organ.”
 In other words, you’re hardly alone if you’re unfamiliar with this important component of the connective tissue system.
 Let’s take a closer look at six facts aimed at shining the spotlight on this oft-neglected part of the human anatomy.

-1. It's an integral part of the body's connective tissue system.
+1. It's integral to the body's connective tissue system.

 The International Fascia Research Congress defines fascia as:

-2. It's widely acknowledged for its important role in how the body functions.
+2. It's widely acknowledged for its important role in bodily function.

 3. Most people have a limited understanding of fascia for an unexpected reason.